pivotal/docs-platform-automation/docs/index.md

 **How Platform Automation for PCF can help with small and continuous upgrades**

-With Platform Automation for PCF, platform teams have the tools to create an automated perpetual upgrade machine that can continuously take the latest updates when new software is available - including PAS, PKS, OpsManager, stemcells, products and services.
+With Platform Automation for PCF, platform teams have the tools to create an automated perpetual upgrade machine that can continuously take the latest updates when new software is available - including PAS, PKS, Ops Manager, stemcells, products and services.
 In addition, Platform Automation for PCF helps with:

 * Externalized configuration: helps manage multiple foundations and reduces configuration drift by tracking changes through source control